StellarFw/stellar-framework.com/src/guide/cluster.md

 ## Overview

 Stellar may be executed on a single server or as part of a cluster.
-The aim of the cluster is create a set of servers that share the same state between them in order to respond to a greater number of customer orders, and perform tasks.
+The aim of the cluster is create a set of servers that share the same state between them in order to respond to a greater number of client requests and to perform more tasks.
 With this mechanism, you can add and remove nodes from the cluster with no loss of data or duplicate tasks.
 You can also run multiple instances of Stellar on the same machine using the `stellar startCluster` command.

-The name of the cluster instances are sequential, starting in `stellar-worder-1`.
-The instance name can be obtained by `api.id` property.
+The names of the cluster instances are sequential, starting with `stellar-worker-1`.
+The instance name can be obtained from the `api.id` property.

 ## Cache

 Once Stellar uses a Redis backend to retain information of tasks to be executed and cached objects, the cluster takes advantage of that same system to share information across all nodes.
-This makes not necessary any changes in the code to be able to deploy the application in a cluster.
+Thus, it should be unnecessary to make any changes in the code to be able to deploy the application in a cluster.

 > Note: Other clients/servers can access the cache simultaneously.
-You must be aware of it when you develop actions to be no conflicts.
-You can read more about [cache here](cache.html).
+You must be aware of this when you develop actions so that there are no conflicts.
+You can read more about the [cache here](cache.html).

 ## RPC

-Stellar implements a Remote Procedure Call (RPC), which allows you to run a particular command on all cluster nodes or in a specific node by the connection object.
-To make use of this feature you only have to use the `api.redis.doCluster(metodo, argumentos, Id_da_conexao, callback)` method, when you specify a callback, will receive the first response from the cluster (or a timeout error).
+Stellar implements a Remote Procedure Call (RPC), which allows you to run a particular command on all cluster nodes or on a specific node identified by the `connectionId` object.
+To make use of this feature, use the `api.redis.doCluster(method, arguments, connectionId, callback)` method.
+When you specify a callback, it will receive the first response from the cluster (or a timeout error).

 ### Example